-Successful grant writing requires more than just a well written proposal.
-It demands that you think like a successful proposal writer.
-To help you get there, Gail R. Shapiro and Carla C. Cataldo recently published Get That Grant!
+Successful grant writing requires more than just a well written proposal; it demands that you think like a successful proposal writer, and to help you get there Gail R. Shapiro and Carla C. Cataldo published Get That Grant!
 The Quick-Start Guide to Successful Proposals.

 Whether you are an executive director who occasionally authors a proposal or a full-time grant writer, the authors provide a highly accessible roadmap through the process.
 They do that by organizing the book into eight chapterscalled lessons”which cover the gamut of critical elements that are part of most grant proposals.